Can You Spot a “Suspicious” Email?

 CONTENT:

-• Is the sender asking me to click on a link or open an attachment to avoid a negative consequence, or to gain something of value?
+- Is the sender asking me to urgently click on a link or open an attachment to avoid a negative consequence, or the link or attachment is odd or illogical?

 HYPERLINKS: